 The health and safety of our employees remains a top priority for our business and in the U.S., we have closed most of our U.S. leased office locations and shifted to a remote working strategy.
 However, we will be required to continue making our contractual payments until our operating leases are formally terminated or expire.
-As a result of the resurgence of the COVID-19 pandemic's Omicron variant in China during the first quarter of 2022, we closed our offices again in China and shifted to a remote workforce strategy in China, which over a prolonged period of time, could potentially delay our ability to launch new products or services.
-It is possible that we may continue to experience similar issues in the future due to the pandemic.
+As a result of the resurgence of the COVID-19 pandemic's Omicron variant in China during the first quarter of 2022, we closed our offices again in China and shifted to a remote workforce strategy in China.
+While we have resumed normal operations in China, it is possible that we may continue to experience similar issues in the future due to the pandemic.

 In response to the economic impact caused by COVID-19, the Federal Reserve announced reductions in short-term interest rates in March 2020, which in recent years has impacted the yields on our cash and investment balances.
-We have continued to experience a reduction in the amount of interest income we have earned compared to recent periods prior to COVID-19.
-However, in early May 2022, the Federal Reserve announced an increase in the federal funds rate target range by 0.50%, resulting in a range of 0.75% to 1.00%, and while uncertain, it is expected that the Federal Reserve will continue to increase interest rates in 2022 to slow the effects of economic inflation tied to the COVID-19 pandemic.
+Recently, the Federal Reserve has announced several increases in the federal funds rate, resulting in a range currently of 2.25% to 2.50%.
+It is widely expected that the Federal Reserve will continue to increase interest rates in 2022 to control the effects of economic inflation.
 The Federal Reserve's decision-making policies for short-term interest rates will continue to impact the amount of net interest income we earn in the future.